openwisp/openwisp-network-topology/docs/developer/extending.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Extending the views is only required when you want to make changes in the
-behaviour of the API.
-Please refer to
+behavior of the API.
+Please refer to `sample_network_topology/api/views.py
-`sample_network_topology/api/views.py
 <https://github.com/openwisp/openwisp-network-topology/tree/master/tests/openwisp2/sample_network_topology/api/views.py>`_
 and replicate it in your application.